igorskh/smart-shopping-list-web/README.md

 ```

 Project can be deployed on [Zeit.co](https://zeit.co).
 Just use [CLI utility](https://github.com/zeit/now-cli) and run `now` to deploy.

+## TODO

+1. Autocomplete should suggest more than 1 entry
+2. Similar quantity types such as kg and g should be combined together.
+3. Suggestions should probably implemented using API
+4. Should be possible to edit quantities by typing amount
+5. ...

 ## Copyright and License